bencvt/LibShapeDraw/README.md

 `libshapedraw.animation.trident.Timeline` class for animations.

 For a gentler introduction, browse the demos: `src/demos/java/LSDDemo*.java`.
-You can install the demos jar as you would a regular mod.
+You can download the pre-built demos jar; install it like any other mod.

 ### How to add the LibShapeDraw jar to the classpath in MCP